navya975/navya975/README.md

-- 👋 Hi, I’m @navya975
+- 👋 Hi, I’m Navya Jain
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning dsa in C
+- 🌱 I’m currently learning dsa in C++
-- 💞️ I’m looking to collaborate on any small scale project
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me - @navyajain975@gmail.com

 <!---